rv928/MVRCache/README.md

 ## Installation

-Add MVCacheManager.Framework in your project and import
+Add MVCacheManager.Framework in your project and import it.

 ## Usage